HerrDoktorBD/LMS-CLI-Documentation/LMS-CLI.md

 **`rescan <|playlists|?>`**

-The "rescan" command causes Squeezebox Server to rescan the entire music library, reloading the music file information.
+The "rescan" command causes the server to rescan the entire music library, reloading the music file information.
 If "playlists" is indicated ("rescan playlists"), only the playlist directory is rescanned.
-Issued with a "?", "rescan ?" returns if the Squeezebox Server is currently scanning.
+If "external" is requested, the rescan will be performed using the external scanner process instead of the in-process scanner.
+If "full file://some/path" is defined, then only this path will be scanned.
+Issued with a "?", "rescan ?" returns if the server is currently scanning.

 Scanning occurs when Squeezebox Server starts and following "rescan" and "[wipecache](#0.1_wipecache)" commands.

 Examples: